PvPClt/project/fsb_en.md

 **VECHIRKO**:

 — True.
 The visuals are everything.
 When Oksana dumped me, I walked it off pretty easy.
-I’d spend hours lighting the old bitch up with infrasound, and — get this — watching her suffer actually took the edge off my own pain.
+I’d spend hours lighting the old bitch up with the beam, and — get this — watching her suffer actually took the edge off my own pain.
 You’re right, it’s better than sex.
 If you just need to get off, you can jerk it.
 But as far as a man’s relationship with a woman in society goes?
 I prefer her as an "object," not a person.

 **SENKO**: